Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "A lie can travel half way around the world while the truth is putting on its shoes."
+> "Believe in yourself!
+Have faith in your abilities!
+Without a humble but reasonable confidence in your own powers you cannot be successful or happy."
-> — **Mark Twain**
+> — **Norman Vincent Peale**

 ---

-_Last updated: 09 November 2025 ⏳_
+_Last updated: 10 November 2025 ⏳_